MaximeRobeyns/agnfinder/docs/source/installation.rst

 The documentation for this project is written in `sphinx
 <https://www.sphinx-doc.org/en/master/>`_, inside a Docker container.

-To write documentation, begin by ensuring that you have docker installed.
+To write documentation, begin by ensuring that you have docker (or some other `OCI <https://opencontainers.org/>`_ container runtime) installed.
 You can either install docker manually by following the `instructions
 <https://docs.docker.com/get-docker/>`_ on their site, or by running the
 following::